-3. Voluntary Disclosure and Cooperative Discovery.
-The Court has continued its practice of encouraging voluntary disclose and cooperative discovery.
+- 3. Voluntary Disclosure and Cooperative Discovery.
+The Court has continued its practice of encouraging voluntary disclosure and cooperative discovery.
 Local Rules 16.1(C)(6), 26.1(E).
-In addition the Local Rules do require disclosure of insurance agreements.
-The Court, however, opted out of portions of Fed.R.Civ.P.
-26. Its absence has not been noticed.

-4. Adjunct Discovery Judges.
+In addition, the Local Rules do require disclosure of insurance agreements.
+Local Rule 26.2.
+The Court, however, opted out of the other mandatory disclosure portions of the new Fed.R.Civ.P.
+26. (Local Rule 26.1.E, Local Rule 26.3.A).
+Its absence has not been noticed. - 4.
+Adjunct Discovery Judges.
 The Court has successfully used adjunct discovery judges in several cases.
 The Court anticipates the use of adjunct discovery judges to increase.

 The Court has developed a procedure whereby the case is assigned to an adjunct discovery judge.
 The task is defined.
 The adjunct discovery judge submits a report to a Magistrate Judge.
 The Magistrate Judge submits the report to the parties with a request to identify reversible error.
 On occasion a party will identify possible reversible error.
-The Magistrate Judge will evaluate the adjunct discovery judge's report along with the parties comments as to reversible error.
-The Magistrate Judge will then adopt the report, with modifications, as the discovery order.
+The Magistrate Judge will evaluate the adjunct discovery judge's report along with the parties' comments as to reversible error.
+The Magistrate Judge will then adopt the report, with modifications, as the discovery .order which is appealable to the district court

 - 5. Abatement of General Discovery During the Pendency of Dispositive Motions.
 The Court has done some abatement of general discovery during the pendency of dispositive motions as a major cost saving measure.
 The Court has been much more amenable to abatement since the Plan has been adopted. - 6.
 Emergency Telephone Conferences.
-The Magistrate Judges have continued the pre-Plan policy of making themselves available for emergency telephone discovery conferences.
-The Court readopted this procedure in Revised Local rule 37.2(B). - 7.
+The Magistrate Judges have continued the pre-Plan policy making themselves available for emergency telephone discovery conferences.
+The Court readopted this procedure in Revised Local Rule 37.2(B). - 7.
 Mandatory Disclosure.
-In light of the uncertainty surrounding the parameters of proposed Rule 26 of the Federal Rules of Civil Procedure disclosure, the intense local opposition to mandatory disclosure not directed or supervised by the court, and the resultant likelihood of disclosurerelated ancillary litigation, the Court has continued its cautious approach.
+In light of the uncertainty surrounding the parameters of proposed Rule 26 of the Federal Rules of Civil Procedure disclosure, the intense local opposition to mandatory disclosure not directed or supervised by the court, and the resultant likelihood of disclosure-related ancillary litigation, the Court has continued its cautious approach.
 The Court continues to carefully circumscribe the use of pretrial disclosure to those areas historically required by the Court.
 The one addition has been in the area of charts disclosure.

-The Court has adopted Rule 26(a)(2) of the Federal Rules of Civil Procedure with regard to the disclosure of witnesses and experts and having reports.
-This has been incorporated in the Court's Case Management Format and Scheduling Order which requires the reports of the experts.
+The Court has adopted Rule 26(a)(2) of the Federal Rules of Civil Procedure with regard to the disclosure of expert witnesses and reports.
+This has been incorporated in the Court's Case Management Format and Scheduling Order which requires expert witness disclosure.
+Rule 26(a)(2), Local Rule 16.1.H.10 and Local Rule 26.2).

 - 8. Discovery Limitations and Advisories.
-In order to reduce cost and delay in connection with discovery, the Court has incorporated limitations and advisories into its revised local rules. - Revised Local Rule 26.1(D) provides that all discovery requests be served in sufficient time to allow a response prior to the discovery cut-off date. - Revised Local Rule 30.1 permits video depositions without a prior application; sets a presumptive time limit per deposition of six hours; requires an enforceable agreement of counsel to take depositions outside the regular business hours; and presumptively restricts the number of depositions to be taken by each side to ten. - Revised Local Rule 33.1 presumptively limits the number of interrogatories to 25 per party and defines subparts as separate interrogatories. - Revised Local Rule 37.2 makes a general referral of all discovery motions to the assigned Magistrate Judge and states that all discovery orders of a Magistrate Judge will remain effective until modified or reversed by a district judge, using an abuse of discretion standard of review.
+In order to reduce cost and delay in connection with discovery, the Court has incorporated limitations and advisories into its revised local rules. - Revised Local Rule 26.1(D) provides that all discovery requests be served in sufficient time to allow a response prior to the discovery cut-off date. - Revised Local Rule 30.1 permits video depositions without a prior application; sets a presumptive time limit per deposition of six hours; requires an enforceable agreement of counsel to take depositions outside the regular business hours; and presumptively restricts the number of depositions to be taken by each side to ten. - O Revised Local Rule 33.1 presumptively limits the number of interrogatories to 25 per party and defines subparts as separate interrogatories. - Revised Local Rule 37.2 makes a general referral of all discovery motions to the assigned Magistrate Judge and states that all discovery orders of a Magistrate Judge will remain effective until modified or reversed by a district judge, using an abuse of discretion standard of review.